aptech/docs/docs/CR-rndStateSkip.rst

     seed = 9192834;

-    //Create a state from the 118th substream of the
+    // Create a state from the 118th substream of the
-    //Wichmann-Hill RNG
+    // Wichmann-Hill RNG
     state = rndCreateState("wh-118", seed);

-    //Create a new state that is advanced by 2 numbers. newState = rndStateSkip(2, state);
+    // Create a new state that is advanced by 2 numbers. newState = rndStateSkip(2, state);

-    //Create and compare numbers from the two state vectors { r, state } = rndu(4, 1, state };
+    // Create and compare numbers from the two state vectors { r, state } = rndu(4, 1, state };
     { r2, newState } = rndu(2, 1, newState);